TStalnaker44/boms_away_study/README.md

 The `additional_content` folder contains supplementary and expanded resources that would not fit cleanly within our paper submission.
 These resources are also included at the end of this README.

-The `data_analysis` folder contains aggregated survey results and the code used to analyze these results.
-The structure of the `data_analysis` directory is described below.
+The `data_analysis` folder contains aggregated survey results and the code used to analyze these results.  **The `data_analysis` directory contains its own README with detailed information on its structure.**

 ## Data Analysis Tooling
 For an in-depth look at our tooling suite and data, please explore the `data_analysis` directory and see its associated README.